 Talk about instant perspective.

-Here I was, wallowing in my own pity party and feeling salty and frustrated with things I really should learn to Elsa (my term for when I need to “Let It Go”), and this woman chose to be such a decent human being with one simple random act of kindness.
+Here I was, wallowing in my own pity party and feeling upset and frustrated with things I really should learn to Elsa (my term for when I need to “Let It Go”), and this woman chose to be such a decent human being with one simple random act of kindness.
 How often do people cut others off while driving, and actually show remorse for it?
 How often do people do anything and show remorse for it?

 It wasn’t that she paid for my drink.
 It was that she did something we don’t see much of anymore.
 She allowed herself to be human.
 She allowed herself to do something nice and selfless for another person without expecting anything in return.